 In the skies over Germany the Allied air forces intensify their bombing raids.
-During February, March and April of 1945 two thirds of the entire bomb tonnage used during the war will be dropped on Germany.
-The strategy of indiscriminate carpet and fire bombing, which is endorsed by Churchill, will kill an estimated 600,000 civilians, including about 75,000 children.
+During February, March and April of 1945 two thirds of the entire bomb tonnage used during the war is dropped on Germany.
+The strategy of indiscriminate carpet and fire bombing, which is endorsed by Churchill, kills an estimated 600,000 civilians, including about 75,000 children.

 Churchill describes the aerial campaign as "moral bombing", although after between 25,000 and 40,000 people are killed in a raid on Dresden on 13 February 1945 he calls for the practice to be reviewed.

-1943 - Churchill and Roosevelt hold the Casablanca Conference on 14 January, declaring that they will except nothing short of unconditional surrender from any of the Axis powers.
+1943 - Churchill and Roosevelt hold the Casablanca Conference on 14 January, declaring they will except nothing short of unconditional surrender from any of the Axis powers (Germany, Italy and Japan).

 From 28 November to 1 December Churchill meets with Roosevelt and Soviet leader Joseph Stalin in Tehran, the capital of Iran.
-The three leaders discuss the details of their joint campaign against Hitler and reaffirm their joint policy of accepting nothing less than an unconditional surrender from Germany.
+The three leaders discuss the details of their joint campaign against Hitler and reaffirm their policy of accepting nothing less than Germany's unconditional surrender.

-The declaration also announces that a "conference of United Nations" will be held in San Francisco in April.
 However, despite the positive outcome, Churchill comes away from the conference with misgivings about Stalin's ambitions in Europe.
 His doubts are well-founded.
-While the UN will be established, Stalin fails to allow free and fair elections in the Eastern European countries the Soviets occupy after the war.
+While the UN is established, Stalin fails to allow free and fair elections in the Eastern European countries the Soviets occupy after the war.